Machine gun: 19th century

-In 1864, in the aftermath of the Second Schleswig War, Denmark started a program intended to develop a gun that used the recoil of a fired shot to reload the firearm though a working model would not be produced until 1888.

-In 1870, a Lt.
-Holsten Friberg of the Swedish army patented a fully automatic recoil-operated firearm action and may have produced firing prototypes of a derived design around 1882: this was the forerunner to the 1907 Kjellman machine gun, though, due to rapid residue buildup from the use of black powder, Friberg's design was not a practical weapon.

-Also in 1870, the Bavarian regiment of the Prussian army used a unique mitrailleuse-style weapon in the Franco-Prussian war.
-The weapon was made up of four barrels placed side by side that replaced the manual loading of the French mitrailleuse with a mechanical loading system featuring a hopper containing 41 cartridges at the breech of each barrel.
-Although it was used effectively at times, mechanical difficulties hindered its operation and it was ultimately abandoned shortly after the war ended (de).
+Parallel to these developments, European engineers worked toward true automatic action.
+In the aftermath of the Second Schleswig War, Denmark began a program in 1864 to develop a gun that used the recoil of a fired shot to reload itself, though a working model would not appear until 1888.
+In 1870, Lt.
+Holsten Friberg of the Swedish army patented a fully automatic recoil-operated firearm action and may have produced firing prototypes of a derived design around 1882—the forerunner to the 1907 Kjellman machine gun—though rapid residue buildup from black powder made it impractical.
+Also in 1870, a Bavarian regiment of the Prussian army used a unique mitrailleuse-style weapon in the Franco-Prussian war, with four side-by-side barrels each fed by a breech hopper of 41 cartridges in place of the French mitrailleuse's manual loading; effective at times but hampered by mechanical difficulties, it was abandoned shortly after the war ended (de).